Key takeaways

 NanoClaw is a security-focused OpenClaw alternative built around a core insight: why does an AI assistant need direct host access?
 Just run it in a container.[1]

 While OpenClaw uses application-level security (allowlists, pairing codes) with everything running in one Node process with shared memory, NanoClaw enforces OS-level isolation.
-Agents execute in actual Linux containers — Apple Container on macOS, Docker elsewhere.
+Agents execute in actual Linux containers — Docker by default since February 2026, when the project moved off Apple Container as part of a Docker partnership.[2]

 Key Stats